ratify-project/ratify/docs/discussion/Cosign Upgrade 2024.md

   - User specifies enforcement type by specifying `count` of verification operations that must succeed.
     - e.g 2 keys specified and 2 signatures on the image. each verification is against both signatures for a single key
     - If count is 2, then 2 verifications must return true
-- Why is `keyEnforcement` necessary?
-  - Not necessary if multiple cosign verifiers are used, each configured with different keys.
-  - `keyEnforcement` allows for single verifier to be used instead of multiple
-  - more user friendly
-  - does not require extra policy logic (although this logic will likely be needed anyways once OCI 1.1 is the default standard cosign uses)
-- How do you specify specific AKV keys you trust rather than the whole truststore?
 - How will this work with OCI 1.1 enabled cosign?
   - Cosign OCI 1.1 support is experimental
   - Currently, an arbitrary signature from list of referrers is chosen to perform verifications on IF multiple cosign artifacts are found.